-Users of Windows XP should indicate the valid key file (not the serial number) in order to activate Dr.Web license .
+Users of Windows XP should indicate the valid key file (not the serial number) in order to activate Dr.Web license or the trial version for three months.
 If there is only serial number without the key file, it is necessary to activate it on the Doctor Web website.